By Clare Absher RN BSN Last Updated 7/11/2019

-Assisted Living is for those who may need some assistance with daily activities but do not require 24 hour supervision and medical care.
-Assisted Living facilities have staff to help with personal hygiene, dressing, eating, and walking in addition to housekeeping, laundry, and transportation services.
+Assisted Living Facilities are for those who may need some assistance with daily activities but do not require 24 hour supervision and medical care.
+Assisted Living Facilities have staff to help with personal hygiene, dressing, eating, and walking in addition to housekeeping, laundry, and transportation services.
 Assisted Living facilities may offer extensive onsite amenities for seniors to participate in social and recreational programs.
-Some Assisted Living facilities provide care to Alzheimer's residents, but may be limited to those in the early stages of illness.
+Some Assisted Living Facilities provide care to Alzheimer's residents, but may be limited to those in the early stages of illness.
 Home care aides may be hired privately on a temporary basis to provide extra care when seniors are rehabilitating from surgery or have become weaker due to illness.
 Home care agencies can supplement your care at the place you call "home", wherever that may be.

 Skilled Nursing Facilities, more commonly known as Nursing Homes, provide skilled care and assistance 24 hours daily and are for those who have many care requirements and cannot live independently.
 Nursing Homes provide rehab care on short-term basis and long-term care for those with health care needs that other housing cannot accommodate.
 Alzheimer's care units may be located within Nursing Homes and are designed to provide a higher level of security and safety.